-If the item is defective and the customer has, in accordance with the type of item and the purpose of its use, installed the item into another item or mounted it onto another item in line with its nature and intended use, we may choose within a reasonable period, if remedial performance is demanded of us, whether to reimburse the customer for the expenses necessary to remove the defective item and to install or attach the rectified or delivered non-defective replacement item (labour) or whether instead to perform such work, or to have it performed, at our own expense (self-performance).
-This option expires if we do not exercise it within a reasonable period.
-If we decide in favour of self-performance, the customer may set us a reasonable time limit for performance.
-Once that time limit has expired to no avail, the customer is entitled to perform the work itself or to have it performed.
-In such a case, our right to self-performance expires, and the customer may perform the work at our expense (with the limitations set out below).
-This does not affect our right to refuse, pursuant to § 439(4) BGB, a type of remedial performance because of disproportionate expenses in accordance with Section 439 para.
+Where the item is defective and the Purchaser has installed the item in another item or mounted it onto another item in line with its nature and intended use, we may choose within a reasonable period when a claim for subsequent performance is brought whether we want to reimburse the Purchaser for the expenses required for removing the defective and installing or mounting the rectified or the supplied non-defective replacement item (work) or instead perform this work ourselves or have it performed at our expense (self-performance).
+If we do not exercise this right to choose within a reasonable period, it expires.
+Where we choose self-performance, the Purchaser can set an appropriate period for performance.
+Where this period has expired without such performance, the Purchaser is entitled to perform the work itself or have it performed.
+In this case our right to self-performance expires and the Purchaser may perform this work at our expense (with the limitations set out below).
+This does not affect our right to refuse to provide the type of rectification chosen by the Purchaser because of disproportionate expenses in accordance with Section 439 para.
 4 BGB.
-Where the Purchaser performs the work itself or engages a contractor for that purpose, it must take note that it has a right to reimbursement only of the “necessary” expenses.
-It must keep the costs as low as possible in its own interest and seek an economical solution.
-If the customer wishes to engage a contractor to perform the work, it must first give us the opportunity to recommend to it a suitable and reasonable work contractor before it places the order.
-This duty of consultation does not apply if the costs that are to be expected are less than EUR 250.
+Where the Purchaser performs the work itself or hires a contractor to perform the work it must keep in mind that it is only entitled to compensation for the “required” expenses.
+Consequently, it shall keep the cost as low as possible in its own interest and look for a cost-effective solution.
+Where the Purchaser wants to hire a contractor to perform the work, it must first provide us with the opportunity to recommend a suitable and inexpensive contractor before it hires a contractor.
+This duty to consult with us in advance does not apply in cases where the expected cost is below EUR 250.

 - Special tools

 - Retention of title

-The Purchaser may sell the goods subject to retention of title in which we hold a sole or co-ownership interest in the ordinary course of the Purchaser’s business; the Purchaser must not pledge or transfer or assign them as security.
-The customer hereby and in advance assigns to us in advance all of the claims to which it is entitled from the sale of the goods subject to retention of title or the products resulting from processing, working, intermingling, mixing or combining.
-This applies also if the products are sold together with other products that do not belong to us for one inclusive price.
-If, on the basis of a provision of law, a third party has acquired ownership or joint ownership rights in the products as a result of processing, working, intermingling, mixing or combining, then the customer likewise assigns to us, hereby and in advance, the claims accruing to it vis-a-vis that third party.
-Assignments within the meaning of this paragraph are made in all instances only up to the amount of the invoice price of the reserved goods.
-The customer is authorised to collect the assigned receivables subject to revocation which is permitted at any time.
+The Purchaser may sell the goods subject to retention of title in which we hold a sole or co-ownership interest in the ordinary course of the Purchaser’s business; the Purchaser must not pledge or transfer or assign the goods as collateral.
+The Purchaser hereby assigns to us in advance all of the claims to which it is entitled from the sale of the goods subject to retention of title or the products resulting from the processing, treatment, blending, mixing or combination.
+This also applies if the products are sold together with other products that do not belong to us for one total price.
+If, pursuant to a legal regulation, a third party has acquired ownership or co-ownership interests in the products as a consequence of the processing, treatment, blending, mixing or combination, the Purchaser also hereby assigns to us in advance any claims the Purchaser may have against that third party.
+Assignments within the meaning of this paragraph shall only be made up to the amount of the invoice price of the goods subject to retention of title.
+The Purchaser is authorised to collect on the claims assigned until this authorisation is revoked which can be done at any time.
 We hereby accept the Purchaser’s assignments provided for in this Section.